nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 ```
 ________________________________________________
-PocketPal is a expense tracking app, optimised for use via a Command Line Interface.
+PocketPal is an expense tracking app, optimised for use via a Command Line Interface.
 Users can take advantage of the input flags for entering entries quickly.
 Listed below are the various commands that are currently supported.

-Add - Adds an expense to your current expenditure.
+Add - Adds an entry to your current account.
 Usage: /add -d <description> -c <category> -p <price>
 Options:
 -d <description>